tranhuechi95/TodoList/README.md

 a) For client side, on signup, the initial and retyped password must match.
 For password, it should be alpha-numeric with length of at least 8 chars.
 The following regex was used `/^(?=.*\d+)(?=.*[a-zA-Z])[0-9a-zA-Z]{8,}$/` with `?=` to look ahead for number or alphabet letter. `{a,b}` denotes length to be from a to b chars length.

-b) For server side, on signup, I do not allow duplicate username.
-This was done by checking whether the username provided by user was already inside the db.
+b) For server side, on signup, I do not allow duplicate usernames.
+This was done by checking if the username provided was already inside the db.

-For login, I checked whether the username provided already exists in db.
+c) For login, I checked whether the username provided already exists in db.
 If it doesn't, I would prompt the user to signup.
-As for existing usernme, I would check whether the password matches.
+As for existing usernames, I would check whether the password provided and in that in db match.
 For security reason, I will only store the password hash.
 To hash password, the `bcrypt` node package was used.
 Details on `bcrypt` can be found at https://github.com/kelektiv/node.bcrypt.js.

 10) After the user has successfully logged in, the web app would automatically directs the user to their own todolist with the link `/todolist/:username`.
 This was done using `useHistory`